 The pros of democratized AI

 Other potential for AI means using it in ways we may not normally consider.
-Microsoft’s AI for Earth initiative takes aim at a lot of societal or worldwide woes: fighting climate change, tracking policework to avoid unfair targeting, or developing standards in healthcare AI that narrow the vast disproportion between men’s health and women’s health.
+Beyond enterprise IT, artificial intelligence initiative take aim at a lot of societal or worldwide woes:

 But, Gartner predicts that many of these tools will be automated, offering a level of self-service that AI doesn’t yet have.
 This self-service is good for enterprises but perhaps not-so-good for those data specialists who specifically trained in AI.